Edit simulation scenario

 The sum of probabilities for all the defined categories must equal 100.

-To capture the fact that this attribute may be modified by the task being executed, we must specify which tasks will update it.
+To capture the fact that an attribute may be modified when a task is being executed, we can specify the task in Task-Attribute updates.
 Let’s say the “System” attribute changes when performing the “Analyze Defect” and “Register” tasks.
-Click the “+” symbol in the “Tasks updating the selected attribute” section to add these two tasks.
+Click Add task and add these two tasks.

-In the Select task dropdown, add the tasks that affect the attribute.
+In the window that appears, add the tasks that update the attribute and click Add.

-The added tasks are displayed in the “Tasks updating the selected attribute” section.
+The added tasks are displayed in the “Task-Attribute update” section.

 Note

-Specifying the “Tasks updating the selected attribute” section indicates an event attribute is being created.
+Specifying the “Task-Attribute update” section indicates an event attribute is being created since the attribute value will change within a case.

 The categorical attribute is successfully defined.